-Atsuko Ishikawa has been working as a librarian supporting NOMURA 's creativity.
-He has worked hard to build information databases and create new value for NOMURA that is relevant to the world, and is also active as a ``storyteller'' who tells the history of the company with the aim of creating fans for the company.
-He talks about his values towards work with an eye on the future.
+Atsuko Ishikawa has worked as a librarian supporting the creativity of NOMURA Co.,Ltd. She has dedicated herself to building information databases and creating new value for NOMURA Co.,Ltd. Ltd. that resonates with the world, and is also active as a "storyteller" who conveys the history of the company, aiming to build a fan base for the company.
+She will talk about the forward-looking work values that she has consistently held since joining the company.

 From part-time worker to full-time employee.
 The appeal of working at a "company that doesn't feel like a company"

-Belongs to the Knowledge Support Room of the Human Resources and General Affairs Headquarters at NOMURA Osaka Office.
-Ishikawa worked in the Information and Materials Office for 42 years and retired in March 2023.
-Currently, in my position as an external cooperation staff member, I continue to be responsible for accepting donations of materials related to the exposition, reorganizing them, and managing them.
+Ishikawa is currently working in the Knowledge Support Room of the Human Resources and General Affairs Department at NOMURA Co.,Ltd. 's Osaka office.
+She worked in the Information and Materials Room for 42 years before leaving the company in March 2023.
+Now, as an external collaborating staff member, she continues to be involved in tasks such as receiving, reorganizing, and managing donated materials related to the exposition.

-Ishikawa: "My encounter with NOMURA was by chance.
-At the time, I was a university student and was studying to become a librarian in a seminar.
-At that time, a friend from university approached me and said, 'There's a company looking for people who want to become librarians as part-timers.
-Would you like to give it a try?'
+Ishikawa: "My encounter with NOMURA Co.,Ltd. was purely by chance.
+At the time, I was a university student, and I was majoring in a seminar to become a librarian.
+It was around that time that a friend from university asked me, 'There's a company looking for people who aspire to be librarians to work part-time, would you like to give it a try?'
 That's how we met."

 My job was to take the 7,000 to 8,000 books spread out on the floor and fill them into empty bookshelves.

-However, even though he didn't have a deep understanding of the work, he felt a vague attraction to NOMURA
+However, even without a deep understanding of their work, they felt a vague attraction to NOMURA Co.,Ltd.

 As I was studying and trying to remember my work, something happened that turned on my consciousness.
 One day, an employee came into the information room and asked, ``Where is the book with the Center Pompidou in it?''
 'That's what he said.
 At that time, a senior colleague sitting next to me immediately replied that the book was on the middle page of the book in which row and shelf.
 At that time, I strongly felt that I wanted to be like this, and that I had to be like this."